Why This Matters

 Sonia Livingstone

-- Children and media research examines how young people navigate digital environments, developing literacies and identities
+- Children and media research examines how young people navigate digital environments, developing literacies and identities in ways adults often misunderstand.

-Compare: Hall vs. Jenkins—Hall emphasized how audiences resist dominant meanings encoded by powerful institutions, while Jenkins celebrates how digital tools enable audiences to participate in production.
+Compare: Hall vs. Jenkins: Hall emphasized how audiences resist dominant meanings encoded by powerful institutions, while Jenkins celebrates how digital tools enable audiences to participate in production.
 Both reject passive audience models, but Hall foregrounds power struggles while Jenkins emphasizes creative collaboration.

 Critical Theory and the Culture Industry